TomasStolp/frontend-data/README.md

 Data visualation for the NMVW with an additional layer of interactivity and cleanup pattern for the NMVW API data.

 ## Concept
 See a complete view on weapons and weaponparts their functions on a worldwide scale.
-The locations represent the location of heritage or the location where the object was found.
+The locations represent the geographical location of heritage.

 ## Installation steps
 You can clone this repository by using the command ``` git clone https://github.com/TomasS666/frontend-data.git ``` in your CLI.